 Imagine spending money on a Steam card that is a total fake.
-It can be ffrustrating.
+It can be frustrating.
 So, in this article, I will show you what Steam gift cards look like, how to identify them, and where to buy them safely.

-Types Of Steam Gift Cards
+Types of Steam Gift Cards

 1. Physical Steam Gift Card Picture